top of page

 i.
 Participants must keep their entry information private for their own protection to mitigate bias.

-iii.
-Participants may direct questions with identifying information privately to Theresa at Theresa.Green [at] writersworkout.net.
+ii.
+Participants may direct questions privately to Theresa at Theresa.Green [at] writersworkout.net or by using the "Contact Us" link on any page of this website.

-i.
-Submissions with missing, misplaced, incorrect, or incomplete Title Information for Writer's Games entries will be disqualified.
+ii.
+Submissions with incorrect or incomplete Title Information (out of order or using the Event number instead of Event name) for Writer's Games entries will be disqualified.

 1. Submissions disqualified for Title Information still receive feedback and the writer is eligible to win future Events in the portion.